 Bonjour et bienvenue!

 Now it’s your turn to practise what you’ve learnt!
-(Answers at the bottom of this post)
+(Answers at the end of the post!)

 Les blagues du jour!
 (Jokes of the day!)